Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 Winston Churchill

-The Embassy Row is along Massachusetts Avenue where delegations of foreign countries are housed.
-I did this as a walking tour, although be warned it is uphill.
+Embassy Row is along Massachusetts Avenue, where delegations of foreign countries are housed.
+I took this as a walking tour, but be warned, it’s uphill.
 A few of the embassies are in pretty colored row houses, each building has its unique architecture.
 These buildings were originally mansions built for millionaires in the 19th century.
-Some embassies are easier to identify, like the British embassy has a statue of Winston Churchill.
+Some embassies are easier to identify, the British embassy has a statue of Winston Churchill.
 Another way to identify the countries is by recognizing the flags and the diplomatic license plates.

 I am amazed by the sheer number of monuments and historical places there are in Washington, DC.
 This is an incredible city!!
 If you get the chance to visit, try to stay more than a day or two.
 Give yourself time to enjoy world-class dining, chic shopping, and see other historical landmarks.